Take a look at our COVID-19 Protocol

 - In the weeks leading up to the event, we ask that attendees conduct pre-screening practices to prevent the exposure of COVID-19.
 There are a few things you can do prior to camp week.

 - Monitor your youth and household’s health conditions.
 Check for fevers, coughs, fatigue and other signals of below average health.

 - Limit travel and social interactions with people outside of your household to limit variables that may increase the possibility of exposure.

 - Only sign up youth that are local to the Atlanta Metropolitan area.

 - Prior to arriving to the event, the attendee should complete a temperature check.
 If their temperature is higher than 99, he or she should remain at home and not return prior to consulting with a doctor AND 10 days after the fevers and symptoms have subsided.

 - Attendees should not come to the event if they (or a family member) has become sick with COVID-19 symptoms, test positive for COVID-19, or have been exposed to someone with symptoms or a confirmed/suspected case.
 Staff will follow the same protocol if they become sick with COVID-19 symptoms, test positive for COVID-19, or have been exposed to someone with symptoms or a confirmed/suspected case.

 - Pack the necessary items.
 In addition to the general required items for the event (e.g.- packed lunch, snack, bug spray, reusable water bottle, and sunscreen), attendees will also need to bring a personal bottle of hand sanitizer and a face covering.
-Face coverings will be used in most essential times such as indoors when physical distancing is difficult.
+Face coverings will be worn during the entire event.
+Exceptions will be made for youth attending day break camps lasting 4+ hours.
+In those circumstances, face coverings will be used in most essential times such as indoors and when physical distancing is difficult.

 Drop off /Pick Up